CosmicNvim/CosmicNvim/docs/lsp-config-merging.md

 This means `lsp.servers.NAME` controls all of the following:

 - whether a server is enabled
-- whether Mason installs it
+- whether Mason installs it, unless `mason = false` is set
 - which user overrides get merged in

 ## Where Base Server Config Comes From